the-draupnir-project/draupnir-documentation/docs/contributing/development-environment.md

-If you need to debug an issue that is occurring through use in matrix, say the unban command has stopped working, you can launch draupnir from the JavaScript Debug Terminal using `yarn test:manual`.
+If you need to debug an issue that is occurring through use in matrix, say the unban command has stopped working, you can launch draupnir from the JavaScript Debug Terminal using `npm run -w apps/draupnir test:manual`.
 This will launch draupnir using the config found in `config/harness.yaml`.
 You can now open https://app.element.io, change the server to `localhost:8081`, and then create an account.
 From here you can join the room `#moderators:localhost:9999` (you will also be able to find it in the rooms directory) and interact with draupnir.

 It is recommended to set breakpoints in the editor while interacting and switch the tab to "DEBUG CONSOLE" (within Visual Studio Code) to evaluate arbitrary